Lamden/docs/docs/wallet/accounts_linked_create.md

 ![image](/img/wallet/linked_account_popup_3.png)
 On this screen you will decide if this Linked Account will be treated as a "Trusted Account" by the Lamden Vault.
 Trusted Accounts enable automatic transactions; which means you will not get a popup to any transactions the Dapp submits.

-Note: Do not set an account as Trusted unelss you are sure you do.
+Note: Do not set an account as Trusted unless you are sure you do.

 You can always ask around in the [Lamden Telegram Group](https://t.me/lamdenchat) to see if others trust the app.